A. Basic System Architecture of OneLife Member Accounts and Blockchain Simulator in onelife.eu backoffice

 - 1,985,580,000 ONE is sent to Output Address 9gZYr1.

-Now the genesis Transaction OUTPUT of 1,986,580,000 ONE at Address 9UHVMK is fully spent and may NOT be used as INPUT again in later Transactions, so it is deleted from the UTXO table.
-If it would still be used again, this would be an illegal “double spend” which would make the Blockchain corrupt.
+Now the genesis Transaction OUTPUT of 1,986,580,000 ONE at Address 9UHVMK is fully spent and may NOT be used as INPUT again in later Transactions, so it is deleted from the UTXO table, or marked as “spent”.
+If it would still be used again, this would be an illegal “double spend” (comparable to cashing in the same cheque twice) which would make the Blockchain corrupt.

 Note: we have checked hundreds of Transaction OUTPUTs and INPUTs and we have never found a double spend, which is part of the proof that the OneCoin Blockchain Simulator judged on its own (i.e. apart from the OneCoin Transactions in OneCoin Accounts and Coinsafe Accounts) is “consistent” and “looks real”.

 c.
 Three Transactions of BLOCK #20519 use three Unspent Transaction OUTPUTs of earlier Transactions (see the three blue arrows) and they each create two new Unspent Transaction OUTPUTs / UTXO.